ggez/ggez/docs/Projects.md

 This is a place for people to pimp their stuff that is built with ggez.
 If you want your project listed here, add it and submit a PR, please!

+# 0.8.x

+## Games

+* <https://github.com/tihusky/rustoban>: A simple Sokoban clone, written in an attempt to learn Rust.

 # 0.8.0-rc0
 ## Games!